From mastepanoski-claude-skills

 This skill enables AI agents to evaluate the level of AI contribution in software projects using the AI Assessment Scale (AIAS) framework developed by Mike Perkins, Leon Furze, Jasper Roe, and Jason MacVaugh.

-The AIAS provides a 5-level framework for understanding and documenting AI's role in project development, from zero AI assistance to creative AI exploration.
-Originally designed for educational assessments, this framework has been adapted for software development to help teams transparently communicate AI involvement in their work.
+The AIAS provides a 5-level framework for understanding and documenting AI's role, from zero AI assistance to creative AI exploration.
+Originally designed for educational assessments, this skill adapts the framework for software development so teams can transparently communicate AI involvement in their work.

 Use this skill to assess AI contribution levels, document AI usage for transparency, and understand where human critical thinking vs AI assistance is applied throughout your project lifecycle.